-One child is in critical condition and eight others were hospitalized after a fire erupted inside a 25-story high-rise in West Los Angeles late Friday morning, yet the fire did not completely collapse the building at nearly free-fall speed unlike 7 World Trade Center on Sept.
+One child is in critical condition and eight others were hospitalized after a fire erupted inside a 25-story high-rise in West Los Angeles late Friday morning, yet the fire did not cause the building to completely collapse at nearly free-fall speed, unlike 7 World Trade Center on Sept.
 11, 2001.

 At least 214 firefighters battled the blaze that erupted in a two-bedroom unit on the 11th floor of the Barrington Plaza, a 386-unit luxury apartment building built in 1961.

 The firefighters managed to keep the fire contained near its origin before putting it out after 71 minutes, according to KTLA 5.

 A woman found the child with an older man, both unconscious, in a stairwell after the fire.